00n0l/NotYazann/README.md

 Hi lol that's Yazan,
+You can Contact me on discord at @nfav.
 I'm So lazy,
 I don't know anything about coding. ,
 I just made this Account Because Why Not?